Performance data

 3) Stable pneumoperitoneum due to no gas exchange facilitates low pressure, low flow surgery

-Advanced visualisation study
+Advanced visualization study

 Evaluate Ultravision's performance during laparoscopic cholecystectomy